alexbelgium/hassio-addons/nextcloud/README.md

 ### Custom scripts

-/addon_configs/db21ed7f_nextcloud-ocr/nextcloud-ocr.sh will be executed at boot.
+`/config/nextcloud-ocr.sh` will be executed at boot.
+To be noted that when accessed using a file editor such as Filebrowser, the file will be located in `/addon_configs/db21ed7f_nextcloud-ocr/nextcloud-ocr.sh`
 To run custom commands at boot you can try a code such as :
 ```bash
 #!/usr/bin/with-contenv bashio